Josh Brown

 The University of Western Australia

 I am a historical sociolinguist.
 My main interests lie in historical convergence between genetically and non-genetically related language varieties in non-literary writing; standardisation and the formation of national standards; koineisation; dialects and dialectology; philology; historical variation, and Romance linguistics.
 At UWA, I am Chair of Modern European Languages and senior lecturer in Italian Studies.
+I am a former Acting Deputy Head for the School of Humanities.

-Within Italian Studies, I have specific interests in language change in the history of standard Italian and Gallo-Italian varieties; historical multilingualism in the Italian peninsula; language/dialect contact and language ideology in the Early Modern Period.
+Within Italian Studies, I have specific interests in language change in the history of standard Italian and Gallo-Italic varieties; historical multilingualism in the Italian peninsula; language/dialect contact and language ideology in the Early Modern Period.
 Much of the material I work with makes use of unpublished and unconventional archival manuscripts to deal with questions of linguistic variation in the past.

 My first book looked at early evidence for tuscanisation in non-literary texts sent from Milan in the late fourteenth century.
 A second, co-authored book, provided a study of the nearly 200 extant letters held in the New Norcia Archive and written in Italian by a priest in colonial Western Australia.
 A third volume has recently been issued by Brepols, entitled Languages and Cross-Cultural Exchanges in Renaissance Italy (co-edited with Dr Alessandra Petrocchi, University of Oxford).
 I am currently preparing a fourth book, on issues of the early circulation of language and supralocalisation in Renaissance Milan for De Gruyter [contracted].